mage-os/module-automatic-translation/README.md

 ## Overview

 The **MageOS Automatic Translation** module allows you to automatically translate content in your Magento store, such as products, categories, pages, and static blocks, using AI-based translation engines.
-The module is natively integrated with DeepL and OpenAI, but it can be easily extended to support other translation engines.
+The module is natively integrated with DeepL, OpenAI and Google Gemini, but it can be easily extended to support other translation engines.

 ## Installation